-Mabamba Swamp is a bird-lovers dream destination.
+Mabamba Swamp is a bird lover’s dream destination.
 It is home to 260 bird species, including the massive shoebill – Uganda’s most sought-after bird!

-This papyrus swamp is characterised by small channels of marsh-filled water and lagoons and is located about 57km from Kampala city and an hour’s drive from Entebbe city.
-Lying on the edge of Lake Victoria, Mabamba is a massive 16,500 hectares and is part of the list of Wetlands of International Importance as chosen by the Ramsar Convention.
+This extensive papyrus swamp is characterised by small channels of marsh-filled water and lagoons and is located about 57km from Kampala city and an hour’s drive from Entebbe city.
+Lying on the edge of Lake Victoria, Mabamba Swamp is a massive 16,500 hectares and is part of the list of Wetlands of International Importance as chosen by the Ramsar Convention.

 Shoebill boat tour

-Search for this prehistoric-like bird in a boat is quite an experience!
+Search for this prehistoric bird in a boat is quite an experience!
 You will be polled around in a massive wooden fishing boat by an experienced guide who knows where to find shoebills in this vast swamp.
 To prepare yourself for the birding encounter of your life, read this interesting article about shoebills

 Meet the local fishermen

-They are happy to tell you a story about how Mabamba Swamp is named after a lungfish locally known as ‘emamba‘.
+They are happy to tell you how Mabamba Swamp is named after a lungfish locally known as ‘emamba‘.
 According to Hanington, a guide who has lived on the marsh for 20 years, the lungfish can survive out of the water for up to three days, if it is watered every now and again.

 Rediscover the beauty of the other birds